Wave turbulence and the kinetic equation beyond leading order: Introduction

 This paper will present a scheme by which to solve the Liouville equation for a classical weakly nonlinear system in infinite volume, perturbatively in the nonlinearity.
 Our expansion will be analogous to the construction of scattering states in quantum mechanics.
 We will apply our method to weakly nonlinear field theories and derive new results for the kinetic equation governing the occupation numbers of the modes, which is central to studies of weak wave turbulence \cite{Zakharov, Falkovich, Nazarenko}.
 Wave turbulence has been shown to occur in an incredible range of contexts, from surface gravity waves to waves on vibrating elastic plates, see \cite{FalkovichShavit,RS1,rodda2022experimental,FalconMordant,kochurin2022three,DURING201742, Zakharov2, orosco2022identification,guioth2022path,galka2022emergence,Falk2021, Falkovich2022a, banks2021direct,Schlichting:2019abc, Chatrchyan:2020cxs,zhu2022direct, dematteis2022structure, david2022wave, sano2022emergent, berti2022interplay} for some recent work.

 The Liouville equation is perhaps most familiar in the context of kinetic theory of a large number of interacting particles.
-One can show that in the dilute gas limit the Liouville equation becomes the Boltzmann equation.
-There are various schemes, such as the BBGKY hierarchy, which in principle allow one to compute corrections to the Boltzmann equation away from the dilute gas limit \cite{Liboff,Dorfman, Prigogine}.
+Under a range of assumptions, primarily that the gas is dilute, the Liouville equation becomes the Boltzmann equation, governing the single particle phase space density.
+The corrections to the Boltzmann equation away from the dilute gas limit can be large and give qualitatively new effects \cite{PhysRev.139.A1763,PhysRevLett.25.1257, dorfman2015nonequilibrium}, and have been studied in a number of works \cite{Dorfman, green1956boltzmann, cohen1962generalization,zwanzig1963method, bogoliubov1960problems,brocas1967comparison, balescu1960irreversible, Prigogine, Liboff}.

 The Liouville equation can just as well be studied for interacting waves, rather than interacting particles.
-In the weak interaction limit it reduces to the kinetic equation, the wave analog of the Boltzmann equation \cite{Peierls}.
+In the weak interaction limit it reduces to the wave kinetic equation, the wave analog of the Boltzmann equation \cite{Peierls}.
 In addition to the thermal state there is, surprisingly, a second stationary solution -- a far-from-equilibrium turbulent state (the Kolmogorov-Zakharov state).
 The properties of this turbulent state, such as the occupation numbers of the modes and the correlations between modes, are largely unknown, except at leading order in the weak interaction.
 However, experience from other contexts, such as the kinetic theory of gases or perturbative quantum field theory, suggests that going beyond leading order is possible, valuable, and can lead to qualitatively new effects.
 There has been a recent push to study the wave turbulent state beyond leading order \cite{ FalkovichShavit,RS1}, and this work is in line with this motivation.

 Long ago Prigogine observed that the Liouville equation can be viewed as a Schr\"odinger equation, and used time-dependent perturbation theory to study the approach to equilibrium, going beyond the Boltzmann equation \cite{Prigogine}.
 We build on Prigogine's work, with the distinction that we draw an analogy between stationary solutions of the Liouville equation and solutions of the time-independent Schr\"odinger equation.
 More specifically, with a continuum of modes, the Liouville equation is analogous to the Lippmann-Schwinger equation, used in quantum mechanics to describe scattering states.
 We proceed to solve the Liouville equation, formulated as a Lippmann-Schwinger equation, perturbatively in the nonlinearity.
 We do this explicitly for field theories with a weak quartic interaction, to the first two orders in the nonlinearity.